keremdemirtrk/krmd/README.md

 # Simple command reminder application
 ```
-krmd is a simple command reminder application where you can add the commands, configs, parameters you use, and list, update, delete whenever you want.
+krmd is a simple command reminder application where you can add the commands,configs, parameters you use,and list,
+update, delete whenever you want.
 It basically consists of 4 commands.
 Usages can be found in the Usage section.
 ```

 ## Installation